robebe/LoCoAn/README.md

 # LoCoAn
-Implementation of Lowest Common Ancestor in a Binary Tree This python based project implements one of the many possible solutions to finding the Lowest Common Ancestor in a Binary Tree structure.
+Implementation of Lowest Common Ancestor in a Binary Tree.

+This python based project implements one of the many possible solutions to finding the Lowest Common Ancestor in a Binary Tree structure.
 More details to follow...